Waitrose (not Ocado), Tesco, Asda and Sainsbury’s all deliver online shopping to our address.

 - Spend a lazy (or busy!) day making sandcastles and sandboats on Beeston Regis or Sheringham beach

-- Stroll along Sheringham Prom, licking one of fifty flavours of icecream from Ellie’s (they even have Christmas Pudding flavour!)
+- Stroll along Sheringham Prom, licking one of fifty flavours of ice cream from Ellie’s (they even have Christmas pudding flavour!) or a locally made gelato from Pungleperry’s (Jaffa cake and cherry bakewell are big favourites here!)

 - Take a bucket, a crab line and some bacon and go crabbing along Blakeney Quay